koenigstag/sqlstring_pg/README.md

 location-specific/timezone-aware `Date`.

-This can be further combined with the `SqlString.raw()` helper to generate SQL that includes MySQL functions as dynamic vales:
+This can be further combined with the `SqlString.raw()` helper to generate SQL that includes PostgreSQL functions as dynamic vales:

 ```js
 var userId = 1;